Philip J. Pierre: Politics

 Pierre joined the Saint Lucia Labour Party (SLP) in 1985, and served as the party treasurer from 1986 to 1992.
-In 1992, he contested the general elections for the first time in Castries East, but did not win.
-After serving as the SLP chairman from 1992 to 1996, Pierre ran again in 1997 and won.
-In the resulting SLP government led by Kenny Anthony, Pierre served as Minister for Tourism, Civil Aviation and International Financial Services from 1997 to 2000.
+He contested the 1992 Saint Lucian general election for the first time in Castries East, but did not win.
+After serving as the SLP chairman from 1992 to 1996, Pierre ran again in 1997 general election and won.
+In the resulting SLP government led by Kenny Anthony, Pierre served as Minister for Tourism, Civil Aviation and International Financial Services from 1997 to 2000 and Minister for Commerce, Tourism, Investment and Consumer Affairs from 2001 to 2006.

 Pierre was re-elected to the House of Assembly from Castries East in the general elections of 2001, 2006, and 2011.
 In December 2011, he was sworn in as Deputy Prime Minister and Minister for Infrastructure, Port Services, and Transportation.
 Pierre retained his seat in the 2016 general election, but the SLP lost the election.
 Kenny Anthony resigned as party leader; Pierre was then elected as his successor on 18 June 2016.
 He also became the Leader of the Parliamentary Opposition.

 Pierre is a member of the Commonwealth Parliamentary Association (CPA).
 He also joined the Assembly of Caribbean Community Parliamentarians, attending its inaugural 1996 meeting in Barbados.

 Pierre led the SLP in the 2021 general election, where the party won a majority of seats.
-He was sworn in as Prime Minister of Saint Lucia on 28 July 2021.
+He was sworn in as Prime Minister on 28 July 2021.

+Pierre obtained a second term as Prime Minister, after the victory of his party in the legislative elections of December 2025.

+In May 2026, after the murder of Joy St. Omer in Castries District caused social outrage, Pierre condemned violence against women in the country and urged calm following calls to resume executions in Saint Lucia.
+The country has had a moratorium on the death penalty since 1995, when convicted rapist and murderer Joseph Solomon was hanged.
+Pierre defended his government's strategy to combat crime and stated that resuming capital punishment requires thinking "very, very carefully."